 Let’s back up a little bit.
-Come January 1st and it seems like everyone on Instagram was sharing their word.
+Come January 1st and it seems like everyone on is sharing their word of the year.

 I have have been slowly reflecting on goal making this year and even starting to teach that concept to my 6 and 8 year old children.
 We just cut up magazines and made little poster boards for each of our goals.
 With goal making on my mind, my interest was peaked when I saw all these words of the year popping up.

-Can I have a word and/or list of the year?
+Can I have a word or list of the year?

 -Maybe my word would be rest.

 The past year SUCH a wonderful but BUSY time for me.

 -Maybe my word would be encourage.